 Why a PGCE?: When choosing a PGCE, the most important motivation is obviously wanting to become a teacher.
 The course is tough at times and does require long working hours, and it is always helpful to be able to keep that original motivation in mind.
-Those long nights are very worth the

-STEM grad, were in dire need of help.
+Those long nights are very worth the struggle when you get to teach students a new concept and see them brighten up.
+Not only is the course super rewarding, but it has also helped me improve my written skills, which, as a STEM grad, were in dire need of help.
 Whilst the PGCE is far and away a more challenging workload than my undergraduate degree, the sense of success you get every time you step into a classroom makes it worthwhile.

 Advice: Go into the PGCE with an open mind.
 I initially thought that I would only want to teach Sixth Form, but throughout the course I have found that I actually prefer to teach KS3 groups.
 Go into teaching being prepared that your plans might change and you will be setting yourself up for a much more enjoyable experience.
-When preparing for an
+When preparing for an interview, be aware of what you bring to the table.
+As a new graduate, for example, I focused on being the same generation as students and therefore being able to relate to them.
+Everyone can bring something to teaching.
+It is just about identifying what your 'thing' is.